shardzilla204/Ping-App/README.md

 - Styled the box that allows you to configure messages.

 ## To-do List
-- ~~ Save and log uuid onto Firebase if uuid is already logged into local storage. ~~
+~~- Save and log uuid onto Firebase if uuid is already logged into local storage.~~
 - Space out messages.
 - Add a settings window.
 - Add a toggleable light/dark theme.